 The City Council may meet for study or special project purposes as a Committee of the Whole or may establish Council subcommittees with three or fewer members.

-Council Committee structure shall be as determined by the City Council in January of each year and may include:

-Council Committee of the Whole - (Seven Councilmembers)
+Councilmembers may be assigned to serve on committees and as liaisons to outside agencies as described below.
+Assignments shall be as determined by the City Council in January of each year, or as the Council deems necessary:Council Committee of the Whole - (Seven Councilmembers)

 Subcommittees of the City Council - Ad hoc and informal working or study group (three or fewer Councilmembers)